Resources

 Cervical Mucus is the mucus produced by the cervix and it indicates changes in hormonal levels.

 Donor Eggs (Oocytes) are eggs retrieved from a young, fertile woman.
-Donor eggs are used to generate embryos an individual or couple in need of healthier and younger eggs.
+Donor eggs are used to generate embryos for an individual or couple in need of healthier and younger eggs.

 Donor Embryos are cryopreserved embryos that have been donated by a patient/couple to a known recipient(s) or donated to RSMC for use by an anonymous recipient(s) to establish a pregnancy.